 Helping Drive Florida's Economy

-The National Beer Wholesalers Association’s (NBWA) 2013 Economic Impact Report estimates approximately $74 million in capital reinvestment every year in warehouses, forklifts, vehicles, computers, energy saving technology, software and other equipment.
+The National Beer Wholesalers Association’s (NBWA) 2015 Economic Impact Report estimates approximately $205 million in capital expenditure impact every year in warehouses, forklifts, vehicles, computers, energy saving technology, software and other equipment.

-At about $245 million per year, the state of Florida receives more excise tax revenue from the sale of beer than any other state in the union… including California which has twice the population, more than twice that of New York and three times all other states.
+At about $824 million per year, the state of Florida receives more excise tax revenue from the sale of beer than any other state in the union… including California which has twice the population, more than twice that of New York, and three times all other states.

 The state excise tax on beer is either contributed to fund private school vouchers or deposited into Florida’s General Revenue Trust Fund which makes the funds available for all governmental purposes.